 For these cats, a cool indoor environment is best.
-Just like the Persians, these cats also live in cold climates and their thick coat keeps them comfortable.
-They are not able to tolerate extreme cold like the Persians because of their shorter coats.
+Just like the Persians, these cats are used to living in cold climates.
+While their thick coat keeps them comfortable in cooler weather, they are not able to tolerate extreme cold like the Persians because of their shorter coats.

-They have a short nose and air passages, so it is difficult for them to cool their body in hot or humid weather.
-This prevents them from breathing and panting efficiently making it difficult for them to cool down properly.
+They have a short nose and air passages, so they have difficulty cooling their body in hot or humid weather.
+Their flat faces prevent them from breathing and panting efficiently making it difficult for them to cool down properly.

 Exotics love getting attention from their owners.
 Like the Persians, they like to play with children and other family members.
 Letting them sit on your lap and frequent cuddles are something this breed loves.
 They have medium energy and enjoy playing with all sorts of toys to stay active.

-Try not to leave them alone for longer periods.
-They do not like staying alone and leaving them for many hours can develop separation anxiety in them.
+Try not to leave them alone for longer than necessary.
+They do not like staying alone and leaving them alone can cause them to develop separation anxiety.

 The most common genetic condition in Exotics is Brachycephalic syndrome, a respiratory disease that is found mostly in cats with short noses.
 It is caused by constricted nostrils that can lead to difficulty in breathing.
 In certain cases, surgery may be required to correct it.

-Feline lower urinary tract disease (FLUTD) is a urinary condition that can be found in some cats.
+Feline lower urinary tract disease (FLUTD) is a urinary condition that occurs more in some cat breeds.
 FLUTD refers to a variety of conditions that can affect the urethra and bladder of the cats.

 The symptoms are pain while urinating, an increase in the frequency of urination, and blood in the urine.
 In most cases, antibiotics and dietary changes can help to deal with the condition.
-However, depending upon the severity sometimes the vet may also suggest surgery.
+Depending upon the severity sometimes the vet may recommend surgery.